Automating Kubeflow Pipelines with GitOps, GitHub Actions and Weave Flagger

 GitHub Actions for Compiling and Running Kubeflow Pipelines

-GitHub Actions makes it easy to automate CI/CD pipelines all from within GitHub without having to context switch to another application.
+GitHub Actions makes it easy to automate Kubeflow pipelines all from within GitHub without having to context switch to another application.

 The manifest for it is as follows:

 The Action starts by telling EKSctl to retrieve the Kubeconfig file from the cluster.
-It then sends the Jupyter notebook to the cluster where it gets compiled, before running on an ML pipeline in Kubeflow.
+It then sends the Jupyter notebook to the cluster where it gets compiled, before running on an ML Kubeflow pipelines.
 After the model finishes running through the pipeline the finished result is stored in an S3-compatible storage inside Kubeflow.

 Versioning Trained Models with Containers